adamkudrna/egamebook_site/README.md

 * `$ make deploy` to upload to Firebase
 * `$ make clean` to clean up all generated files, useful for a clean build

-## Front-end Development

-### Serve the site

-⚠️ Currently, `make serve` does not watch over changes in SCSS.
-Run `make build` to compile CSS (using npm) if any changes to SCSS have been made.

 ## Before Deploying

 ### Invalidate cached assets

 Before deploying any changes to CSS, images or other media linked in HTML or CSS, update query string in all requests for such assets.
-Make sure all requests for a file feature the same query string, eg.:
+Make sure all requests for a file use the same query string, eg.:

 ```html